SergeMerzliakov/go-weather-server/README.md

 # go-weather-server
 A simple weather API in Go.
 It is a proxy for a free weather service (openweathermap).

-It was written in 3 hours as a code test for a dveloper role, I did not end up applying for :-(
+It was written in 3 hours as a code test for a developer role, I did not end up applying for :-(

 # Configuration